-• Property with an Accessory Dwelling Unit (ADU) cont.
-Accessory Dwelling Unit (ADU) (cont.)
-The following applies to ADUs: Onit (ADO) (cont.)
-The primary unit must be a 1-unit SFR; ineligible with a 2-4 unit property.
+Droporty with an A Property with an Accessory Dwelling Accessory Dwelling Unit (ADU) cont.
+Unit (ADU) (cont.)
+The following applies to ADUs: The primary unit must be a 1-unit SFR; ineligible with a 2-4 unit property.
 The appraiser determines the eligibility based on the appraiser's analysis of the characteristics of the property.
-The ADL must be a realized in aircraft than the primary dualling.
-The ADU must be smaller in size than the primary dwelling The ADU must be smaller in size than the primary dwelling The ADU must be smaller in size than the primary dwelling.
-The ADU must have all of the following separate features: Means of ingress/carses.
-The ADU may include access to the primary dwelling.
-Means of ingress/egress.
+The ADU must be smaller in size than the primary dwelling The ADU must have all of the following separate features: Means of ingress/egress.
 The ADU may include access to the primary dwelling, however it is not considered an ADU if it can only be accessed through the primary dwelling or the ADU area is open to the primary dwelling with no expectation of privacy A kitchen, that contains at minimum, cabinets, countertops, sink with running water, and a stove or stove hookup (hotplates, microwaves, etc. not acceptable) An independent second kitchen alone does not constitute an ADU and the removal of a stove does not change the ADU classification - A sleeping area, - Bathroom facilities and bathing area Legal ADU Appraisal Requirements The appraisal must indicate the improvements are typical for the market, and The appraiser must describe the unit and analyze any effect the accessory unit has on the value or marketability of the subject property, and An aged, closed sale is acceptable as a comparable and an active listing or under contract sale will qualify as a supplemental exhibit to show marketability, and The borrower must qualify for the mortgage without considering any rental income for the legal accessory unit, and There is only one (1) accessory unit; multiple accessory units are ineligible Illegal ADU Appraisal Requirements If the ADU is not allowed under zoning (not allowed in any circumstance) the property is eligible subject to the following additional conditions: The use conforms to the subject neighborhood and market, and The property is appraised based upon its current use, and The appraisal must indicate that the improvements represent a use that does not comply with zoning, and The appraisal must indicate that the improvements are typical for the market through an analysis of at least two (2) comparable properties that have the same illegal use, OR If recent sales are not available, a minimum of three (3) closed sales with the same illegal use are acceptable, and The accessory unit cannot jeopardize any future hazard insurance claim that could be filed against the property, and The borrower must qualify for the mortgage without considering any rental income from the illegal accessory unit, and There is only one (1) accessory unit; multiple accessory units are ineligible.
 Property with an Addition without If the appraiser identifies an addition that does not have the required permits the following is required: Permits The appraiser must comment on the quality and appearance of the work, and The impact the addition might have, if any, on the market value of the subject property.
 Property with an Illegal Conversion Properties with an illegal conversion (e.g. garage converted to office/bedroom, screened in porch converted to laundry room, etc.) are eligible subject to the "Property with an Addition Without Permits" topic requirements unless the illegal conversion includes the amenities to make it a self-contained living space (e.g. a garage converted to a living space that includes a bathroom and kitchen).
 NOTE: In cases where the illegal conversion would be considered an accessory unit (living space, bathroom and kitchen) the conversion is subject to the guidelines under the "Illegal Accessory Unit" topic above.